OmniBat/openclipart/README.md

 # Installation

-NOTE: When clone you need to clone all submodules as well so use --recursive option, The main code use jcubic/Slim/string-handlers branch (that is pull request for Slim).
+NOTE: When clone you need to clone all submodules as well so use --recursive option